openapiv1/desktop/README.md

 ## Caveats

-#### Use `desktop.screenshto()` instead of `pyautogui.screenshot()`
+#### Use `desktop.screenshtot()` instead of `pyautogui.screenshot()`
 The official PythonAutoGUI's screenshot method doesn't capture the mouse pointer.
-If you want to take a screenshot with the mouse pointer, use our own implementation.
+If you want to take a screenshot with the mouse pointer, use our implementation.
 ```py
 from e2b_desktop import Desktop
 desktop_sandbox = Desktop()